Medically Reviewed

 Is Meth Addictive?

-Meth is very addictive.
-Use increases the activity of several neurotransmitters, including dopamine, a brain chemical important for motivation and the reinforcement of rewarding behaviors.1 Meth’s quick release of significant amounts of dopamine in our brain’s reward centers reinforces drug-taking behaviors.1
+Meth is extremely addictive.
+Meth use increases the activity of several neurotransmitters, including dopamine, a brain chemical important for motivation and the reinforcement of rewarding behaviors.1 Meth’s quick release of significant amounts of dopamine in the brain’s reward centers reinforces drug-taking behaviors.1

 Also, as previously mentioned, individuals who smoke or inject meth experience a surge of euphoria that fades quickly—even before the drug reaches the bloodstream.
 Thus, these individuals often use meth in a “binge-and-crash pattern,” meaning they try to maintain the high by taking more of the drug.
 In some cases, they may forgo sleeping and eating while continuing to take meth for several consecutive days.
 This is known as a “run.”4